dsplay/dsplay.github.io/docs/html-templates/index.md

 > This is actually the only file required in a DSPLAY HTML template.
 > It's possible, although not recommended, to have a template with only the `index.html` file.

-## `dsplay-data.js`
+## SDKs

+DSPLAY has some SDK libraries that helps you to create templates easily.
+Those libraries allow you to mock app data and test your templates locally.

+### The basic SDK

-That's where the magic happens.
+This is where the magic happens.

+[@dsplay/template-utils](https://github.com/dsplay/template-utils) is a pure javascript library that handles the interaction between DSPLAY app and your template.
+Through this interface your template can get data from DSPLAY app and also send some commands to the app (e.g. completion or error).

+> The library will automatically detect the environment where your template is running and will get data from the right place.
+When running on your web browser, [test] data will come from the `dsplay-data.js` file.
+When running on the DSPLAY Player Android app it will get [real] data from the app.

+You can use this SDK in any template, built with [vanilla javascript](https://github.com/dsplay/template-boilerplate-javascript), [jQuery](https://github.com/dsplay/template-boilerplate-jquery) or any other framework.

+### The React SDK

+Built on top of the basic SDK, [@dsplay/react-template-utils](https://github.com/dsplay/react-template-utils) provides the same funcionality plus some useful React components and hooks to make you life easier.

+If you are building your template with [React](https://github.com/dsplay/template-boilerplate-react), we recommend using this SDK.

+## Local development: `dsplay-data.js`

-All DSPLAY HTML template must have a file called `dsplay-data.js`, located anywhere and "imported" in your `index.html` (usually before the other scripts files).
+In order to make easier to test your template in your web browser during development time.
+You must have a file called `dsplay-data.js`, located anywhere and "imported" in your `index.html` (usually before the other scripts files).

 This file must contain 3 variables of `object` type, like this: